 5) Stay Active

-When you don’t feel motivated to get moving, keep in mind that engaging in regular physical activity can often give you more energy in the long run.
+When you don’t feel motivated to get moving, remember that engaging in regular physical activity can often give you more energy in the long run.

 6) Take Herbal Supplements